Arts Cases Available for Placement

 A3575-1-D: POTENTIAL COPYRIGHT INFRINGEMENT

 Client, a retired teacher and parent of seven, wrote, published, and sold a book on AP's website.
 Client removed the listing from AP's website but discovered multiple third parties were selling new copies of the book without permission.
-Client would like the assistance of a volunteer attorney to recover unpaid royalties, if owed, and to stop further unauthorized sales.
+Client would like assistance in recovering unpaid royalties, if owed, and in stopping further unauthorized sales.